 IP Law News

-European patent registration - Unity of invention
+European patent registration - Publication of the specification of the European patent

 Prepared by European Patent Registration and Consulting Services GmbH

-European patent application - Designation of the inventor
+European patent application - Grant or refusal

-According to Article 81 of the European Patent Convention (EPC) ,
+According to Article 97 of the European Patent Convention (EPC)

 Prepared by European Patent Registration and Consulting Services GmbH

-European patent application - Date of filing
+European patent application - Examination on filing and examination as to formal requirements

-According to Article 80 of the European Patent Convention (EPC)
+According to Article 90 of the European Patent Convention (EPC)

 (1)